-Diversify your degree by getting involved in the many exciting enriched learning opportunities UBC Political Science has to offer.
+Diversify your learning and growth by getting involved in the many exciting enriched learning opportunities UBC Political Science has to offer.

 Graduate with more than a degree and explore your career options with Arts Co-op.